 Strip away the per-platform specifics and the same three rules hold everywhere: (1) the algorithm optimizes for completed, satisfying consumption, not raw exposure — finish rate, dwell time, and satisfaction beat impressions; (2) original, native, unwatermarked content is favored over reposts and cross-platform leftovers; (3) negative signals (hides, blocks, "not interested," low satisfaction) cut reach faster than positive engagement builds it.
 Build for the first rule, avoid the third, and post natively to each platform — which is exactly what repurposing per-platform (not cross-posting one asset) is for.

-Read the autonomous content methodology → · Try Kompozy free · More research
+Read the autonomous content methodology → · Get Started · More research